LeongZiaZiang/PaySim_Anomaly_Detection/README.md

 # Real-Time Fraud Detection System

-A real-time transaction fraud detection pipeline that streams PaySim bank transactions through Kafka and scores them simultaneously with two models — a pre-trained XGBoost classifier and an online-learning River HalfSpaceTrees model.
+A real-time transaction fraud detection pipeline that streams PaySim money transactions through Kafka and scores them simultaneously with two models — a pre-trained XGBoost classifier and an online-learning River HalfSpaceTrees model.
 Results are served via a FastAPI backend and visualised on a live Streamlit dashboard.

 ---